rubensgomes/k8s-playground-java/README.md

 sudo microk8s start
 ```

-For handy Kubernetes "mkctl" CLI commands refer to [MicroK8s Commands](./k8s/README.md).
+For handy Kubernetes "mkctl" CLI commands, refer to [MicroK8s Commands](./k8s/README.md).

-## Develop Simple Microservice Application
+## Develop a Simple Microservice Application

 I created a simple Java Spring Boot microservice to deploy and run on my single
 MicroK8s Kubernetes.
-I built a docker containerized image using my own
+I built a Docker containerized image using my own
 "build.sh" and Dockerfile.
 For more information about the application files,
-configuration and how the containerized image was created refer to the folder
+configuration and how the containerized image was created, refer to the folder
 [APP.md](./APP.md).

 In addition to developing a simple Spring Boot microservice application, I also
 wrote a [build.sh](./docker/build.sh) shell script to create a containerized
 image.
-This containerized image is created making use of a
+This containerized image is created by making use of a
-[Dockerfile](./docker/ctx/Dockerfile) which I wrote to make use of different
+[Dockerfile](./docker/ctx/Dockerfile), which I wrote to make use of different
-layers for Spring Boot classes, dependency libraries, meta-data files, and the
+layers for Spring Boot classes, dependency libraries, metadata files, and the
-application Java .classes files.
+application Java classes files.

 ## Deploying Containerized Application Image